info-201a-sp20/final-project-abrahamjonsson/README.md

 _Question 2:_ What is the correlation of movies that used data to drive their films vs movies that did not use data ?

 _Question 3:_ How does the time of the movie's release correspond to the popularity or the total revenues of movies?
+              This question can be answered by grouping the data rows by the release years and taking average of the revenues/scores to then analyze and compare them to on another.

 _Question 4:_ How has revenue changed over time?